Sahil Jain, MA International Affairs, Class of 2018, #WeAreElliott Current Student

 My favorite part about Elliott is the faculty.
 Dr. Burrows, for example, former Counselor to the National Intelligence Counselor and chief drafter of Global Trends 2030, was one of my professors.
 He currently works a few blocks away at the Atlantic Council, and without the Elliott School, there would have been slim chances of me meeting him, let alone him giving feedback on my work.
 I hope to keep relationships like this beyond my time at The Elliott School and would advise everyone else to take advantage of this diverse faculty.

 If you were written about in the newspaper, on the front page, what would the headline say?

 D.C.
 Resident Forgets his SmartTrip Card at Home–Again.

-The #WeAreElliott series highlights current M.A. students at the Elliott School and seeks to answer common questions posed by prospective and incoming students.
-For more information or to submit questions, e-mail email@example.com
+The #WeAreElliott profile series is managed by the Elliott School Office of Graduate Admissions and highlights current students to answer common questions posed by prospective, incoming, and current students.
+For more information on this series or to submit questions, e-mail the Office of Graduate Admissions at email@example.com.

 The views expressed by students profiled do not necessarily represent those of organizations they work for, are affiliated with, or the Elliott School of International Affairs.